PERSONALITY-RELATED MINERAL PATTERNS AND PSYCHOLOGICAL INTERPRETATION OF A HAIR TISSUE MINERAL ANALYSIS

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Most hair analysis patterns can be caused by, or relate to mental and emotional imbalances.
+Many hair tissue mineral patterns can be caused by, or relate to mental and emotional imbalances.
 Few are solely physical or biochemical patterns.
 This has to do with the holistic or integrated nature of human beings.

 It is not possible, at a glance, to tell how much of a particular hair mineral pattern is due to mental or emotional factors, as compared to how much is related to a person’s biochemistry or other factors.
 The patterns discussed in this article, however, tend to have a significant component related to psychology, personality and/or lifestyle.

 NOTE: For most of the patterns below, a separate article exists on this website describing the pattern in much more detail.
 We hope soon to have them all linked.

 WHY PYSCHOLOGICAL TRENDS OCCUR?